genomicsclass/book/pages/bayes.md

 \end{align*}
 $$

-Posterior Distribution

-The continuous version of Bayes rule can be used here:
+We now are ready to compute a posterior distribution to summarize our prediction of $$\theta$$.
+The continuous version of Bayes rule can be used here to derive the _posterior probability_, which is the distribution of the parameter $$\theta$$ given the observed data:

 $$
 \begin{align*}